How to create a strong LinkedIn profile for engineers and manufacturing specialists

 Let recruiters know you’re open (quietly)

-Use LinkedIn’s “Open to work” feature (recruiters only) if you’re exploring opportunities.
+Use LinkedIn’s “Open to Work” feature (recruiters only) if you’re exploring opportunities.

 This signals availability without broadcasting it publicly.